Is Aircall the best VoIP phone solution for your business?

 Cons

-Unlike other VoIPs, Ooma was specifically designed with hardware and software for growing enterprises.
+Unlike other VoIP platforms, Ooma was designed with hardware and software for growing enterprises.
 Ooma stands out for its ability to support in-office teams, including:

 Teams working from a retail store may also find its paging feature handy for reaching people in large spaces.

-Although Ooma’s business phone system is pretty barebones, features like free toll-free numbers, mobile apps, a desktop app (without calling unless you upgrade), and virtual extensions aren’t too shabby.
+Ooma’s business phone system is pretty barebones.
+But you can still expect to get features like toll-free numbers, mobile apps, and a desktop app.

 To unlock Ooma’s full potential — like call recordings or accessing Ooma via its desktop app — you need to upgrade.
 And the option to text is only available on their higher-tier plans.